If you run your own business, chances are you spend a lot of time and energy crafting compelling content.

 Ever wonder what people are searching the internet for?
 AnswerThePublic can tell you for free.

 Simply enter in your topic, brand or product into the search bar and you will get a fun breakdown of the different questions people are asking about it.

-This is incredibly helpful if you’re planning content topics for your business and want to write about relevant topics for your audience.
+This is incredibly helpful if you’re planning content topics for your business and want to know the most relevant topics to write about.

 This is also important for SEO.
-Knowing what people are interested in finding answers to can help you to tailor your content to ‘searcher intent’ (what is the end goal of their search question?).
+Knowing the questions your audience need answered will help you to tailor your content to ‘searcher intent’ (what is the end goal of their search question/phrase?).

 Want more free tips?